Sonali2109/PromptMailAI/README.md

-# Email AI Extension
+# Prompt Mail AI

-The **Email AI Extension** is a Chrome extension that provides auto-generated email replies based on the tone and style requirements of the email (professional, casual, friendly).
+The **Prompt Mail AI** is a Chrome extension that provides auto-generated email replies based on the tone and style requirements of the email (professional, casual, friendly).
 This project integrates **SpringBoot** for the backend, **ReactJS** for the frontend, and a **user-defined Chrome extension** to provide the core functionality.
 The extension utilizes the **Gemini API 2.0 model** to generate replies dynamically.

 ## Table of Contents
 1. [Description](#description)